ShadowTraffic/docs/README.md

 ### Null values

+Kafka-specific.
 Replace an entire value, usually a composite, with null.

 ```json
 {